 Give them a heads up and make sure they’re okay with a potentially short stint of time.

 Getting a career coach is like buying a really expensive vacuum because you have a house full of cats.
 You put it off forever because it’s a lot of money and you don’t think it’s worth it, but once you give in you’re not sure why you waited so long to take the leap.

 Having a complete stranger look at your life will open doors you never imagined.

 Unlike your family and friends, they don’t know you and they don’t have any preconceived biases regarding who you are.
 They’re coming in cold turkey and can elucidate any misgiving you have about what you’re meant to do.

 Francis Bacon said, “The great end of life is not knowledge but action.”

 You can spend years meditating, getting to know yourself, reading, finding out what you truly like and dislike, and who you’re meant to be.
 But if you never act, if you never put yourself out there, you’ll never truly be fulfilled.

 Lack of action stems from fear.
-Fear of missing out on different careers, fear of failure, fear of what others might think.
+Fear of missing out on different perfect career paths, fear of failure, fear of what others might think.
 Many people live their life knowing their calling but never acting on it.
 Don’t be one of those people.
-Dive in head first by doing what you know you’re meant to do, even if it doesn’t make a lot of money, even if your family thinks it’s weird, even if you don’t feel confident.
+Dive in headfirst by doing what you know you’re meant to do, even if it doesn’t make a lot of money, even if your family thinks it’s weird, even if you don’t feel confident.
 It will all be worth it in the end.